 What we don't do:

 The Graduate School at UC does not operate as a central admissions office.
-The majority of typical admissions functions such as collection of letters of recommendation, application review, and transcript evaluation are conducted at individual program level.
-Therefore, it is important that prospective and current students communicate directly and as often as necessary with their program office.
+The majority of typical admissions functions, such as collection of letters of recommendation, application review and transcript evaluation, are conducted at the individual program level.
+Therefore, prospective and current students should communicate directly and as often as necessary with their program office.
 Contact information for each program may be found in the Graduate Program Finder.